What is a Travel Document?

 Proof of urgency of travel

-Payment of processing fee of CAD 43.50 in cash at the PCG, or through bank draft or money order payable to the PHILIPPINE CONSULATE GENERAL CALGARY (Note: Please use these exact words and do not abbreviate.
-Otherwise the bank will not accept your bank drank.).
+Payment of processing fee of CAD 43.50 through bank draft or money order payable to the PHILIPPINE CONSULATE GENERAL CALGARY (Note: Please use these exact words and do not abbreviate.
+Otherwise the bank will not accept your bank drank.
+Personal cheques are not accepted.)

-Processing of TD application takes three (3) business days upon receipt of the documents.
+Processing of TD application may take three (3) business days upon receipt of the documents.

 How long is the validity of a Travel Document?